Microfinance Institutions

 Private equity enters where public markets stop being useful.
 It operates away from daily price signals, quarterly pressure, and retail visibility, focusing instead on control, restructuring, and long-horizon value extraction.

-What Private Equity Funds Are
+What They Are

 Private equity (PE) funds are closed-end investment vehicles that acquire equity stakes in companies not listed on public stock exchanges.
 They pool capital from institutional and high-net-worth investors and are typically structured as limited partnerships.
 A General Partner (GP) manages the fund and makes investment decisions, while Limited Partners (LPs), such as pension funds, insurance companies, endowments, and family offices, provide most of the capital.